 She forgot for a while about that prayer.
 A selfish prayer, fueled by the fire under her ass (not her donkey, but rather her behind) and the desire to have supernatural powers.
 How childish.
-Nevertheless, in her ignorance, arrogance and naivety, she prayed for it.
-She wanted to see the supernatural with the A name used for God.
-More... standing behind her.
+Nevertheless, she prayed for it in ignorance, arrogance, and naivety.
+She wanted to see the supernatural with the Most High standing behind her.

-The fire that was inside her gave her desires to dive into different areas that would scare the sleep out of most people.
-She was relentlessly driven by this fire — or was it light.
+The fire inside her gave her the desire to dive into different areas that would scare the sleep out of most people.
+This fire relentlessly drove her — or was it light.
 Whatever it was, it was indeed lighting a path and pushing her down it.
 She didn’t know where the road would lead, but she was going anyway.

-She looked into the mirror, and she saw a crazy person staring back at herself.
+She looked into the mirror and saw an insane person staring back at herself.
 What was happening to her?
-Where did this unstoppable urge come from?
+What was the source of this unstoppable urge?
 She transformed into a new person in full view of the eyes of the world, but they did not accept her.
-Whatever was happening, pushed her away from them; it hauled, shoved, tugged and pushed her forward.
+Whatever was happening pushed her away from them; it hauled, shoved, tugged and pushed her forward.
 But where?
 How could she stop this transformation?
 Did she want to?

-If she had known the cost looking back, would she have tussled to be let off this ride?
-Would she have jumped out of that moving car — surely that cost would be less!
-Would it though?
-Those with trust would say that it cost far less to stay on the ride, but those who look back at the world would exclaim, hightail it out of that car immediately, the cost is too high.
-You have to pay now.
+If she had known in retrospect what the cost would be, would she have tussled to be let off this ride?
+Would she have jumped out of that moving car?
+Surely that cost would be less!
+Would it, though?
+Those with trust would say that it cost far less to stay on the ride, but those who look back at the world would exclaim, “the cost is too high”, and hightail it out of that car immediately.

 As quickly as she was lit, she was doused with water.
 The passion that had fueled her to make that prayer was out.
 She could not understand where the desire came from and why it suddenly disappeared.
 It was like having a soulmate torn from your inner being.
 She felt guilty, inadequate and empty.
 She had committed to this journey and now look.
-This was not fair.
+It doesn’t seem fair.
 Where did the light go?
-She prayed for the light and that calming hand that came with it, but there was no answer.
+She prayed for the light–the morning star, and that calming hand that came with it, but there was no answer.
 Could she have been wrong?

 So many questions and so few answers.